Types of Degrees Behavioral Science Majors Are Getting

 Online Behavioral Science Programs

-In the 2017-2018 academic year, 126 schools offered some type of behavioral science program.
+In 2018-2019, 115 schools offered a behavioral science program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|